skyportal/kowalski/readme.md

 git clone https://github.com/dmitryduev/kowalski.git
 cd kowalski
 ```
-Make sure you have also a python environment which meets the requirements to run `Kowalski`:
+Make sure you have a `python` environment that meets the requirements to run `Kowalski`:

 ```bash
 pip install -r requirements.txt